Ramada Diplomat is located in the prestigious inner south of Canberra.

 Australian War Memorial

 The Australian War Memorial is a museum and extensive archive of Australia’s wartime history.
 Leading remembrance and understanding of Australian involvement, the AWM commemorates the sacrifice of those Australians who have died in war or on operational service and those who have served our nation in times of conflict.

 National Portrait Gallery

-The National Portrait Gallery of Australia is a collection of portraits of prominent Australians that are important in their field of endeavour or whose life sets them apart as an individual of long-term public interest.
-Located in the bustling heart of Kingston Foreshore, the Portrait Gallery is one of Canberra’s many National Attractions
+The National Portrait Gallery of Australia is a collection of portraits of prominent Australians significant in their field of endeavour or whose life set them apart as an individual of long-term public interest.
+Located in the bustling heart of Canberra’s cultural precinct, the Portrait Gallery is one of Canberra’s many national attractions.

 Canberra Glassworks is an Australian gallery and glass art studio open to the general public to view the glass artists working and even create something for yourself to take home.
 It is the largest dedicated glass studio facility in Australia.
 Located in the bustling heart of Kingston Foreshore at the Kingston Powerhouse and constructed from 1913-1915, this is Canberra’s oldest public building.

 You’re spoilt for choice in the centre of Canberra.
 Expect to enjoy a huge range of retail, restaurants, and vibrant nightspots in the heart of the city and the ever-changing, popular suburb of Braddon.

 The home of Australia’s Parliament and the meeting place of a nation, Parliament House is located on a 32-hectare site on Capital Hill and is the focal point of Canberra, the capital city of Australia.
 The building is open to the public every day of the year except for Christmas day.
 Parliament House is one of Canberra’s many National Attractions